v 0.1.97

 1. Imports: Import necessary components and types from @ecopages/core and your project files.

-6. Export: Export your page component as the default export.
+6. Export: Export the result of eco.page as the default export.

 Using Components in Pages